My Audio System in my hobbit hole

 Record Player BSR/SANYO Rim Drive Motor Kit for 16/33/45/78rpm for playing SP/LP with turn-over ceramic/X'tal cartridges

-Full Automatic Linear Tracking Systems TECHNICS SL-5(1981-84) & SL-J2(1984/1985) with T4P cartridges and without cables.
-These have different characters and earth connect pin is not interchangeable so that I arranged to make earth pins and phono cables.
-I picked up other brands from junk too, but after some time of use, all went ill-functioning so I threw them away.
+Full Automatic Linear Tracking System TECHNICS SL-J2(1984/1985) with T4P cartridge.
+I picked up others from junk too, but after some time of use, all went ill-functioning so I threw them away.
 Around 1980 many full-automatic linear-tracking models were produced in Japan and now they are available cheaply from recycle shops.
 Technics SL-10 jacket-size linear-tracker and a few Yamaha linear-tracking models are still highly appreciated by audio-maniacs as monuments.
 IMO: There is no essential merit of low lateral tracking angle error +/- 0.15 degree while the demerit of linear-tracker is uncountable in practice: unstable mechanically.
 Another demerit of jacket size turntable: it cannot use record weight/stabilizer for warped record because of space.
-Hence SL-7/10/15 had record stabilizer incorporated with cover.

 Linear-trackers require regular maintenance generally for arm system: